 The Directive and regulations apply to all equipment which emits or receives radio waves for radiodetermination (i.e. determining the position, velocity or other characteristics of an object using radio waves) or communication purposes.
 This includes devices such as mobile phones, car door openers and modems.

-There are a number of important exclusions, including:
+Nonetheless, there are a number of exclusions, which includes:

 For a full list of exclusions please refer to the regulations.